softkesla/exam-dev-flutter/README.md

 # Flutter dev assignment

+## Setting Started
+1. Fork this repository as your public repo, and start from there.
+2. Start writing code on Assignments section
+2. Create `installation.md` and write instruction on how to run your application.
+3. Submit your repository url once your work is ready to review.

-## Test understanding and learning skill
+## Assignments - Test understanding and learning skill
 Please setup flutter project and try follow steps on videos writing code

 1. Pick one from below video for frontend design and adaptability